huaweicloud/terraform-provider-huaweicloud/docs/resources/mapreduce_cluster.md

 * `security_group_ids` - (Optional, List, ForceNew) Specifies an array of one or more security group ID to attach to the MapReduce cluster.
 If using the specified security group, the group need to open the specified port (9022) rules.

-* `template_id` - (Optional, List, ForceNew) Specifies the template used for node deployment when the cluster type is CUSTOM.
+* `template_id` - (Optional, String, ForceNew) Specifies the template used for node deployment when the cluster type is CUSTOM.
   + mgmt_control_combined_v2: template for jointly deploying the management and control nodes.
 The management and control roles are co-deployed on the Master node, and data instances are deployed in the same node group.
 This